N1KOLOZ/nikolab/README.md

 # nikolab
-Program for parsing and calculation mathematical expression
+Program for calculation a mathematical expression